 - The right to object to the processing of your personal data

 - Rights in relation to automated decision making and profiling

 Further details of these rights can be seen in our Information Governance Procedures or at the Information Commissioner’s website.
 Here are some practical examples of your rights:

 - If you are a patient of the practice you have the right to withdraw consent for important notifications, newsletters, surveys or marketing.
 You can inform us to correct errors in your personal details or withdraw consent from communication methods such as telephone, email or You have the right to obtain a free copy of your patient records within one month

 - If you are not a patient of the practice you have the right to withdraw consent for processing personal data, to have a free copy of it within one month, to correct errors in it or to ask us to delete You can also withdraw consent from communication methods such as telephone, email or text

 We have carried out a Privacy Impact Assessment in Sensitive Information Map, PIA and Risk Assessment and you can request a copy from the details below.
 The details of how we ensure security of personal data is in our Security Risk Assessment and Information Governance Procedures.

 Comments, suggestions and complaints

-Please contact the IG Lead at the practice for a comment, suggestion or a complaint about your data processing at firstname.lastname@example.org, calling the practice on 0208 6817638 or by writing to or visiting the practice at The White House, 2 Blunt Road, South Croydon, Surrey, CR2 7PA.
+Please contact the IG Lead at the practice for a comment, suggestion or a complaint about your data processing by emailing the practice at firstname.lastname@example.org, calling on 0208 681 7638/9 or by writing to or visiting the practice at The White House, 2 Blunt Road, South Croydon, Surrey, CR2 7PA.
 We take complaints very seriously.

 If you are unhappy with our response or if you need any advice you should contact the Information Commissioner’s Office (ICO).
 Their telephone number is 0303 123 1113, you can also chat online with an advisor.
 The ICO can investigate your claim and take action against anyone who’s misused personal data.
 You can also visit their website for information on how to make a data protection complaint.